tianyi-liu-fr/project_ee149_ucBERKELEY/Software/MATLAB code/README.md

 https://www.mathworks.com/matlabcentral/fileexchange/11297-text2speech-tts?s_tid=FX_rc2_behav

 # Final implementation
 However, our plan is to only utilize the script named extractText.m in the final implementation.
+This script can receive a Google Drive ID, or any web server that has uploaded images, and download the image in said ID.
+Then, it extracts any detected text.